 Over time, the affected airflow from COPD can cause heart problems that lead to right-sided heart failure.
 According to the Centers for Disease Control and Prevention (CDC), COPD is the

 In addition to cough, COPD causes other symptoms that affect a person’s breathing.
-Examples include:

 - shortness of breath, usually during everyday activities

 - frequent respiratory infections

 - a blue tinge to the lips or fingernails